st-tech/ppf-contact-solver/README.md

 | **advance.num_contact** | Contact count | list[(vid_time,count)] |
 | **advance.max_sigma** | Max stretch | list(vid_time,strech) |

 Note that some entries have multiple records at the same video time ⏱️.
-This occurs because the same operation is executed multiple times 🔄 within a single step size during the inner Newton's iteration 🧮.
+This occurs because the same operation is executed multiple times 🔄 within a single step during the inner Newton's iteration 🧮.
 For example, the linear system solve is performed at each Newton's step, so if multiple Newton's steps are 🔁 executed, multiple linear system solve times may appear in the record at the same 📊 video time.

 ## 🖼️ Catalogue